 Do You Provide A Late Rent Notice To Tenants?

-If you don’t you should!
-A late rent notice doesn’t have to be an eviction notice, it can simply be written notice to the tenant that rent is overdue and needs to be paid.
+If you ‘re not, you could be creating future problems for yourself!
+A late rent notice doesn’t have to be an eviction notice, it can simply be a written notice to the tenant explaining rent is overdue and needs to be paid.

 Sounds a little heavy handed doesn’t it?

-Well, it isn’t especially if it requires you moving forward with an eviction and here’s why that late rent notice becomes so important.
+Well, it’s not when you find yourself moving forward with an eviction and here’s why that late rent notice becomes so important.

 A Late Rent Notice Can Become Evidence